senakotan/TRTDigitalSupportAssistant/README.md

-d# 🎯 TRT Digital Support Assistant | RAG-Based Smart Q&A System
+# 🎯 TRT Digital Support Assistant | RAG-Based Smart Q&A System

 This project is an **AI-powered smart support assistant** built on a **Retrieval-Augmented Generation (RAG)** architecture, developed specifically for **TRT's corporate knowledge base**.
 The system **semantically analyzes** user questions in natural language and retrieves the most relevant internal content to generate **meaningful, context-aware answers** with the help of an **LLM (Large Language Model)**.